 Skills:Research, Image Archiving, Photo Assisting, Film Scanning, Adobe Photoshop, Adobe Premier, Apple Final Cut Pro, Photo Editing, Multimedia Production, Photojournalism, Video Editing, Film Photography

-The following ongoing work chronicles the Catalan struggle for independence.
-Photographs with the (AP Photo/Daniel Cole) caption were shot on assignment for the Associated Press.
+Photographs with the caption (AP Photo/ Daniel Cole) were shot on assignment for the Associated Press.

 Pro Catalan independence supporters gather in Barcelona to protest the Spanish electoral board's decision to veto exiled Catalan president Puigdemont's candidacy for the 2019 European elections.
 May 3, 2019.